GaloisInc/pirate/demos/challenge/README.md

 This is a partioned version of the baseline implementation where the three enclaves are communicating using a publish-subscribe model.
 This is a many-to-many communication pattern.
 Each communication channel has one or more publishers and one or more subscribers.
+The implementation uses the [ActiveMQ](https://activemq.apache.org/) framework.
 The publish-subscribe application is implemented by [challenge_pubsub_main.cpp](/demos/challenge/challenge_pubsub_main.cpp), [challenge_pubsub_encrypt1.cpp](/demos/challenge/challenge_pubsub_encrypt1.cpp),